We are CARES.

 The CARES team has more than 240 years of combined experience.

-Chris and Chris have been with CARES since it launched back in 1992.
-With almost 60 years combined experience, Chris and Chris keep CARES on solid ground while also keeping a pulse on new technologies.
+Chris has been with CARES since it launched back in 1992.
+With almost 30 years of data analysis and leadership experience, Chris keeps projects moving while also keeping a pulse on new technologies and data.

 The CARES programming team is a strong group of creative problem-solvers.
 Together they have almost 70 years of programming experience.